MouazMidani/React_Practice_Storify/README.md

 ## 🔐 Authentication Flow

-This is how the authentication flow works in **StoreIt**, from user interaction to fully authenticated state:
+This is how the authentication flow works in **Storify**, from user interaction to fully authenticated state:

 1. **User Initiates Login**
    The user enters their email (and optionally full name for registration).
 The component calls `createAccount()` and `verifySecret()` functions.